LV-VL4/LV-VL4/README.md

 **please do not go out of your way to harass or witch-hunt this person.**

-**NO COPYING** : Do not copy my patterns, accessories, or specific shading styles.
+**NO COPYING** : do not copy my patterns, accessories, or specific shading styles.

-**NO STEALING** : Do not take screenshots of my OCs to "recreate" them later.
+**NO STEALING** : do not take screenshots of my ocs/cosplays skins to "recreate" them later.

-**NO LIES** : If you are caught, "my friend gave it to me" is not a valid excuse.
+**NO STUPID EXCUSES** : if you are caught, "my friend gave it to me" is not a valid excuse.

 I will continue to update this README to warn others about players who refuse to respect original creators.